Hawaii-Style Spanish Rice without cheese in a pot

 I serve this Hawaii-Style Spanish Rice when my family is tired of spaghetti but I want to get all of the goodness of cooked tomatoes in them.
 This recipe is meaty and hearty with a mild tomato flavor and just enough cheese to make you happy without feeling greasy later.

 This recipe was based on the School-Kine Spanish Rice recipe found in the “By Request Highlights: The Search for Hawai‘i’s Greatest Recipes Continues” (2017) by Betty Shimabukuro.
 The School-Kine Spanish Rice recipe was adapted from Hilo Union School.
 This dish was already gone from public schools by when I was attending grade school.
 However, the flavor was reminiscent of the warm, comforting hearty dishes that I remembered eating that didn’t have a name or specific identity.
 It might remind some of you of Hamburger Helper’s Cheesy Enchilada Rice but less cheesy.
-Check out the book of some of Hawaii’s best recipes here:

 What makes this dish so great?